 Pictures of family only get better with age, especially if they document the different stages of your life.
 You don’t have to stop at photos.
 For an extra nostalgic yet heartwarming touch, feature items that belong to your parents or grandparents, such as medals and old pictures in a covered frame.
 Completely unique to you, family-focused conversation pieces never go out of style.

 You don’t have to be a traveler to appreciate different cultures.
 Because urban areas are already melting pots for people of diverse origins, it is easy to find items that reflect their respective countries.
 In fact, finding such items could be as simple as going on an exploration of Chinatown or Little Italy.
 A nice wall-hanging display that features Chinese calligraphy or a piece of fine glassware from Italy, might get the conversation going for guests that are really passionate about their roots or simply curious about other cultures.

 Fill it up with fun!

 A fun way of getting your guests involved in a conversation is to engage them in making something decorative for your home, and then displaying the finished piece afterwards.
 For example, you could have small papier-mâché bowls that your visitors could paint, or a 1000-piece jigsaw puzzle that you could frame and hang on your wall once it’s completed.
 Get your guests happy and active, and the conversations will naturally flow.

 You don’t need to spend much to make your home interesting.
 All it needs is a bit of imagination and creativity to get the conversation started.
-Have at least one piece of each category in your home and watch as your guests go “Oooooh!” and ask you about them.
+Have at least one piece from each category in your home and watch as your guests go “Oooooh!” and ask you about them.
 Happy chatting!by